 How does career mapping differ from career pathing?

-- Career Mapping is a long-term, strategic approach that maps out the general career path.
+Career mapping is a long-term, strategic approach that maps out the general career path.
 It considers personal aspirations, industry trends, skill building, and likely career changes.
 It is a fluid mechanism with multiple possible streams based on changing opportunities.

-- Career Pathing is more formal and organization-centric.
+Career pathing is more formal and organization-centric.
 It specifies the predetermined career advancement in an organization, which directs the employee through career promotions and position changes.
 Career pathing tends to be straight and emphasizes inner mobility.

 Steps to Create Career Mapping